What Is Business Continuity Management?

 For this reason, regulatory requirements from the government are enacted to protect the rights of customers dealing with your business.
 It is your responsibility to ensure their protection, not just for the sake of your business.

-How do you ensure business continuity in facing risks and potential disasters?
+How do you ensure business continuity when facing risks and potential disasters?

-To ensure that you have a robust business continuity management system, it's important that these key elements are present.
+To ensure that you have a robust business continuity management system, these key elements must be present:

 1. Recovery Personnel

 Successful business continuity management is built from the top to down.
-You need to have the full support of the senior executives and leaders to ensure the success of business continuity planning.
+Who is in charge when disaster strikes?
+Without a clearly defined leadership structure, response efforts can fall apart.
+That's why recovery personnel—senior executives, department heads, and crisis teams—are a crucial part of a BCM plan.
 Once you have the support of senior management, you can build a dedicated team to put together business continuity and disaster recovery plans.

 The team itself should have a chain of command.
 Therefore, you must clearly define the roles and responsibilities of each team member.
 Make sure you have a list of the key dependencies to avoid assigning redundant tasks and make the most of each personnel.